crondaemon001/justatest123/README.md

 ## Build and Run the Docker image

+### Building local image

+To build and run a local image:

-Build an image with `docker build -t justatest .`
+ - Build an image with `docker build -t justatest .`

-Run the image with `docker run -it -p 8080:5000/tcp justatest bash -c 'cd /app;. .venv/bin/activate;python3 promtest.py'`
+ - Run the image with `docker run -it -p 8080:5000/tcp justatest bash -c 'cd /app;. .venv/bin/activate;python3 promtest.py'`

+### Running the pre-built image in the repo

+With each commit to this repo, Github actions will build and scan a new image, which you can run directly instead of building locally:

+`docker run -it -p 8080:5000/tcp justatest bash -c 'cd /app;. .venv/bin/activate;python3 promtest.py'`

+### After Running

-This will automatically initialize the `promtest.py` python script, which starts up a flask server on port 5000 in the docker container, accessible from `localhost:8080` on your local machine.
+The commands above will automatically initialize the `promtest.py` python script in the container, which starts up a flask server on port 5000 inside the container, accessible from `localhost:8080` on your local machine.

 Accesing the `localhost:8080/` and `localhost:8080/other` endpoints will create OTel metrics, which prometheus can observe.
 You can also go to `localhost:8080/events` to see the metrics directly.